pandas-dev/pandas/doc/source/timeseries.rst

    monday = friday + pd.tseries.offsets.BDay()
    monday.day_name()

+Most ``DateOffsets`` have associated frequencies strings, or offset aliases, that can be passed into ``freq`` keyword arguments.
 The available date offsets and associated frequency strings can be found below:

 .. csv-table::
     :header: "Date Offset", "Frequency String", "Description"